 NEEA accelerates market transformation by providing a clear understanding of the upstream, midstream, and downstream target audiences and the best ways to influence them.
 Marketing directly addresses key market barriers prevalent across the portfolio including lack of awareness, differentiation of energy-efficient products, understanding of product benefits, and supply chain support and investment.
 The energy savings estimates provided in the business plan assume downstream end-use customer regional marketing interventions remain as a part of NEEA’s core market transformation activities to influence broad regional audiences and achieve market transformation goals.
 There is risk to the speed and level of energy savings if the alliance is unable to address regional market barriers through end-use customer marketing interventions.

-NEEA’s marketing strategies and activities are created and executed in close collaboration with Northwest utilities, extra-regional efficiency organizations and national partners and they are targeted at specific audiences and surgical in their approach, rather than broad and general Whenever possible, the alliance leverages existing resources and tools in the market, such as EPA’s ENERGY STAR program, and organizations such as Seattle 2030 and the Building Owner and Managers Association (BOMA) to optimize regional market transformation efforts and to help establish an infrastructure that sustains energy-efficient practices even after NEEA’s intervention.
+NEEA’s marketing strategies and activities are created and executed in close collaboration with Northwest utilities, extra-regional efficiency organizations and national partners.
+They are targeted at specific audiences and surgical in their approach, rather than broad and general Whenever possible, the alliance leverages existing resources and tools in the market, such as the Environmental Protection Agency’s ENERGY STAR program and organizations such as Seattle 2030 and the Building Owner and Managers Association (BOMA) to optimize regional market transformation efforts and to help establish an infrastructure that sustains energy-efficient practices even after NEEA’s intervention.

 Market Conditions and Assumptions Driving Cross-Product Leverage